 Before you start a controlled burn, be sure you are familiar with the law.
 Here is a brief summary:

-NOTICE: Open air fire, and other burning, is illegal within the city limits of Lexington.
+NOTICE: Open air fire, and

 * No burning until after 4:00 PM February 15 through April 30 of each year, if the fire is in or within 300 feet of woodland, brushland, or fields containing dry grass or other flammable material.